project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 As with all components the Controller executes the components in the order given.
-By using the Controller’s special Run Book we are given considerabily more flexability in the order and behaviour of each component and how it interacts with others.
+By using the Controller’s special Run Book we are given considerably more flexibility in the order and behaviour of each component and how it interacts with others.

 As good practice a Run Book should always be created for each Controller